-thin client Thin clients remotely access some resources of a computer server, such as compute power and large memory capacity.
-The Sun Ray DTUs rely on the server for all computing power and storage.

-timeout value The maximum allowed time interval between communications from a DTU to the Authentication Manager.

-Authentication Manager uses to allow or deny access to the system and to sessions.
+- thin client Thin clients remotely access some resources of a computer server, such as compute power and large memory capacity.
+The Sun Ray DTUs rely on the server for all computing power and storage. - timeout value The maximum allowed time interval between communications from a DTU to the Authentication Manager. - token The Sun Ray system requires each user to present a token, which the Authentication Manager uses to allow or deny access to the system and to sessions.
 A token consists of a type and an ID.
 If the user uses a smart card, the smart card's type and ID are used as the token.
 If the user is not using a smart card, the DTU's built-in type and ID (the unit's Ethernet, or MAC, address) are used instead as a pseudo-token.
-If mobile sessions are enabled, a user can log used instead as a pseudo-token.
 If mobile sessions are enabled, a user can log into an existing session from different locations without a smart card, in which case the user name is associated with the session.
 A pseudo-token used for mobile sessions is called a mobile token.